- Education and Science»

 Poisonous Spiders, Insects and Snakes in Britain / UK /England

 Snakes and spiders found in England.

-The UK / Britain / England has an average two week summer and then lots of rain, no wonder Britain has the least most poisonous spiders and venomous snakes and animals of many other countries.
+The UK, Britain, or England has a very low average sunshine in comparison to much of the world, but does have lots of rain.
+No wonder Britain has the least most poisonous spiders and venomous snakes and animals of many other countries.
 Or has it?

 With the change in the Earths temperatures, Britain is actually getting warmer, and migrating insects of all descriptions are beginning to adapt to the cooler climates of the British Isles.

 So, are there many new adapted venomous creatures lurking around the forests, skulking in trees waiting for you to pass, or just hiding under your toilet seat?